Archives

 The fact is, a law designed to protect domestic abuse victims should not be used simply for revenge or to gain leverage in custody or other domestic disputes.
 And if you are on the receiving end of false domestic violence allegations, it is your best interest to act decisively in your own defense.

 Being accused of committing acts of domestic abuse can harm your reputation and place limits on your personal rights.
-But a family law attorney could act as your advocate and help you build a case that demonstrates that you have been unjustly treated and that your rights should not be rescinded.
+But a St. Louis order of protection attorney could act as your advocate and help you build a case that demonstrates that you have been unjustly treated and that your rights should not be rescinded.